droooney/idb-model/README.md

 * migrations (required) - An array of functions (may be async) that take two arguments:
   * db - an [IDBDatabase](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase) instance.
-  * transaction - a version change transaction.
+  * transaction - a version change [transaction](https://developer.mozilla.org/en-US/docs/Web/API/IDBTransaction).
 You can pass it to any `Model` method that accepts transaction.

 Returns `Promise`.

 Use this function to migrate between different versions of your database.

 **Note:** if a migration is an `async` function you can't really fetch resources or perform any other non-idb-related async actions because IndexedDB transactions auto-close when there is nothing to do.
-But you can `await` some `Model` methods.
+But you can `await` some `Model` methods, but **only** if you're passing the `transaction` parameter to them.
+Also if you're going to use some native transaction API in a migration, use only the `transaction` from the parameter.
 For example:

 ```js
 const db = new Database('db');